Skip to contents

 • latexMatrix(): Constructs the LaTeX code for a symbolic matrix, whose elements are a symbol, with row and column subscripts. latexMatrix() also supports matrices with numeric elements, and the objects it produces may be used in various kinds of matrix computations, both symbolic and numeric.

 • Eqn(): A wrapper to produce LaTeX expressions or equations that can be used directly in .Rmd or .qmd documents to compile to equations.
-It also provides for direct preview of the resulting equation.
+It also provides for direct preview of the resulting equation in the RStudio Viewer panel.

 • showEqn(): Shows what matrices 𝐀,𝐛\mathbf{A}, \mathbf{b} look like as the system of linear equations, 𝐀𝐱=𝐛\mathbf{A x} = \mathbf{b}, but written out as a set of equations.

-When used directly in R, these functions produce their output to the console (using cat()).
+When used directly in an R session, these functions produce their output to the console (using cat()).
 In a .Rmd or .qmd document, use the chunk options: results='asis', echo=FALSE so that knitr just outputs the text of the equations to the document.
 The rendering of the equations is mediated by pandoc for standard Rmarkdown or Quarto documents.

 Note: There are several different engines for rendering mathematics in HTML documents for the Web: mathml, katex, and mathjax and others, all of which can be made to work with pandoc.
 The features we describe below work in standard Rmarkdown or Quarto documents.
 However, some more advanced features (horizontal and vertical lines for partitioned matrices) require katex to work with pkgdown.
 Equation numbers and cross-references to them still do not work in pkgdown.
 See the discussion in this pkgdown issue.
 Rendering of matrix equations doesn’t seem to work at all in the friendly.r-universe.dev version of this vignette.